 The student view, in turn, is crucial to informing reviews, and student representatives have a key role to play in both preparing for reviews and helping address action points that come out of them.

-sparqs provides a lot of support to both the university and college sectors to help institutions and students' associations prepare for their reviews and engage students fully in the process.
+sparqs provides a lot of support to both the university and college sectors to help institutions and students' associations prepare for their reviews and engage students fully in the processes.
 In doing so, we work very closely with the Scottish office of the university review agency QAA, and with the college review agency Education Scotland.
 Our Student Engagement Analysis Workshop is one tool by which we can support institutions to reflect on their tools of student engagement in review and self-evaluation, and both prepare for such activity as well as respond to outcomes from it.